surfacesyntacticud/guidelines/content/docs/general_guideline/Syntactic_relations/comp/comp_obj.md

 ### Direct Speech

-Direct discourse is attached its governor by the relation `comp:obj` with the features `Reported = "Yes"` (link).
-It used to be annotate with the depency relation `parataxis:obj`.
-It has now been deleted.
+Direct discourse is attached to its governor by the relation `comp:obj`.
+The head of the reported phrase has the features `Reported=Yes`.

 > French
 {{< conll >}}
-# text = Ce qui est horrible c' est de se dire je n' en sortirai jamais
+# text = Ce qui est horrible c'est de se dire je n'en sortirai jamais
 # text_en = What is horrible is to think I will never get out
 1	Ce	ce	PRON	_	_	6	dislocated	_	Gloss=this
 2	qui	qui	PRON	_	_	3	subj	_	Gloss=that